kislaykishore/mssqlpgbridge/README.md

 ## Releases

 * The library releases can be downloaded from Maven Central.
-The coordinates are: io.github.kislaykishore:mssqlpgbridge:0.0.2
+The  groupId and artifactId are io.github.kislaykishore and mssqlpgbridge respectively.

 ## Usage